opnsense/tools/README.md

 Compressing images
 ------------------

-For distribution images are compressed ussing bzip2(1).
+Images are using bzip2(1) for distribution.
 This can be invoked manually using:

     # make compress-<image1>[,<image2>]